US stocks slip further from record highs as banks decline

 BANKS DEFLATE: Banks and other financial companies slipped after big gains in recent days.
 Major financial institutions like Goldman Sachs and JPMorgan Chase have set all-time highs recently as banks staged a big post-election rally.
 The S&P 500 financial index is at its highest since December 2007.
-On Monday Fifth Third Bancorp gave up 57 cents, or 2 percent, to $27.27 and Bank of America retreated 32 cents, or 1.3 percent, to $25.12.
+On Monday Fifth Third Bancorp gave up 43 cents, or 1.5 percent, to $27.42 and Bank of America retreated 21 cents to $25.23.

 UNDER THE FLOORBOARDS: Armstrong Flooring reported a bigger quarterly loss and weaker sales than expected, and the flooring maker said it expects sales to remain weak in 2017.
 The stock dropped $2.53, or 11.5 percent, to $19.42.